rald/TextTwist/README.md

 # TextTwist
-TextTwist Clone in HTML5, javascript and PHP
+TextTwist in HTML5, javascript and PHP